RT-Thread/rt-thread/documentation/scons/scons.md

 Because the RT_USING_HELLO macro has been defined in rtconfig.h, the source file for hello.c is added to the new project when the project is newly built.

 The above simply enumerates the configuration options for adding your own modules to the Kconfig file.
-Users can also refer to @ref env, which also explains how to modify and add configuration options.
+Users can also refer to @ref page_env, which also explains how to modify and add configuration options.
 They can also view the Kconfig documentation in your own Baidu to implement other more complex configuration options.

 ## Add Library